shekhar2010us/kafka_t/labs/04_kafka_elasticsearch.md

 Open 3 terminals

 ```

+## check the java class
+vi src/main/java/com/shekhar/kafka/elasticsearch/ElasticsearchConsumer.java
+---> here the consumer of topic "movie_topic" is consuming movie ratings and indexing in elasticsearch

 cd ~/kafka_java/

 ## terminal 1: Run the movie producer - this will start putting messages to the topic "movie_topic"